luiarthur/padawan/_drafts/old/vimWithTmux.md

 Say you want to **run an R-script on an interactive server**.
 This is one way you could do it:

+1. Launch SFTP (secure file transfer protocol) to send / receive files from a server (say `jerez`)
+   - `sftp myUserName@jerez.soe.ucsc.edu`
-1. Send your script to a server
+2. Send your script to the server
-    - `sftp put myFile.R`
+    - `put myFile.R`
-2. Log on to the server (say `jerez`)
+3. Log on to the server
     - `ssh myUserName@jerez.soe.ucsc.edu`
-3. Execute the command on your script
+4. Execute the command on your script
     - `Rscript myFile.R &`
     - Note here that the command `Rscript` acts on the script `myFile.R`.
     - The ampersand `&` at the end is optional.
 It allows you to execute